tranade/srt-backend/README.md

 ## Description
 This service is meant to be run on the computer that is connected to the SRT telescope at Johns Hopkins University.
 In order for the user requests from the accompanying website to be fulfilled, this service must be running.
-The website will remain operational even if this service is not running, but the user requests will not be fulfilled and users, will be waiting for email with their results that will not come.

 ## Installation and Setup
 1. Install Python 3.10 or higher